 Cyndey joined Augustana as a visiting Analytical Chemistry Instructor in the Spring of 2016.
 She has since taught general chemistry labs and is now the Chemistry Department's tenure-track Analytical Chemist.
 Cyndey received her Ph.
 D. from South Dakota State University in Environmental Analytical Chemistry for her research into the architecture of Natural Organic Matter in the soil as it relates to carbon sequestration.

-Dr. Andrew Klose arrived at Augustana in the fall of 2015 after a two year appointment as a National Research Council Postdoctoral Research Fellow in the Time and Frequency Division at the National Institute of Standards and Technology in Boulder, Colorado.
+Dr. Andrew Klose arrived at Augustana in the fall of 2015 after a two-year appointment as a National Research Council Postdoctoral Research Fellow in the Time and Frequency Division at the National Institute of Standards and Technology in Boulder, Colorado.
 He received his bachelor’s degree with majors in chemistry and mathematics from the University of Jamestown (ND), and earned his Ph.D. in nuclear chemistry from Michigan State University.
 The Klose Group research program is funded by the National Science Foundation and focuses on precision laser spectroscopic measurements of rare isotopes in collaboration with researchers at the Facility for Rare Isotope Beams.

 Dr. Duffy-Matzner is an organic methodologist by training.
 She also has experience in industrial polymers and forensic science.
 She is active in the field of chemical education and has served as an editor for several chemistry publications.
 She received her Bachelor of Science at Boise State University and her Ph.D. at U.C.
 Davis.
 Her research centers on the synthesis of heterocyclic compounds with interesting biological or material science applications; particularly in the fields of drug design, solar cells and environmental chemistry.
 Dr. Duffy-Matzner is a recipient of the Vernon and Mildred Niebuhr Faculty Excellence Award for Teaching.